armonic/armonic/README.md

 Armonic
 =======

 Armonic is a deployment tool based on state machines.
+It's basically composed by an agent and several kinds of client.

 With Armonic, an sysadmin/devops can:
 * build a distributed application by assembling predefined services,